mogtofu33/gitlab-ci-drupal/README.md

 I would like to:

 - Add Nightwatch [visual regression testing](https://github.com/Crunch-io/nightwatch-vrt)

-- Add a Drupal dev version so you can test your module for the next version

 - Add a matrix option like Travis to test against multiple Php versions and databases when [Gitlab-ci support it](https://gitlab.com/gitlab-org/gitlab-ce/issues/49557)